 Superficial

-to exfoliate the outermost layer of the skin (epidermis) and are suitable for addressing mild skin concerns like uneven
+These peels use mild acids that exfoliate the outermost layer of skin (epidermis).
+They are best suited for mild skin concerns like uneven pigmentation and fine lines

 PEELING: MILD